SPANISH NATIONALITY LAW 12/2015

 03

-1. Online submission of the application
+1. Electronic submission of the application

 3. Selection of notary

-6. Swear or promise
+6. Oath or promise

 7. Obtaining a Spanish passport

-Frequently asked questions
+Most frequently asked questions

 • What happens if I have renewed my passport after starting the process?